shirley-z/shirley-z/README.md

 - 👋 Hi, I’m @shirley-z
-- 👀 I’m interested in frontend development.
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any fun projects
-- 📫 How to reach me ...
+- 📫 Find me on linkedin/in/shirleyazhang

 <!---
 shirley-z/shirley-z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.